 Kourtney Kardashian deletes photo after facing Photoshop accusations

+It will interest you: Kanye West allegedly spreads rumors that Pete Davidson is gay and has AIDS

-After what kim kardashian removed a photo for evidence of a Photoshop faux pas, her sister kourtney kardashian was forced to do the same.
+After her sister Kim Kardashian deleted a photo after it was revealed by her followers to use Photoshop on one of her legs while promoting her new collection of swimsuits for her brand SKIMS a few days ago, now Kourtney was forced to do the same.

-The 42-year-old Poosh founder shared a photo of herself on her Instagram story that showed her backside facing the camera, except her already bountiful bum looked way too big.
+The 42-year-old Poosh founder shared a photo of herself on her Instagram story that showed the back of her body facing the camera, except her already plentiful butts looked too big.

-The image was captured and shared on Reddit (via Daily Mail), where fans had a commentary field day.
+The image was captured and shared on various social media accounts, where fans took on the task of writing thousands of comments about the reality star’s obvious use of Photoshop.

 “She really thought she would get away with it and everyone would be like, ‘Yeah, that’s the real Kourtney!'” read another response.